Area wedding venues begin to reopen with relaxed restrictions, but the pandemic has taken a toll

 Martinelli said he recently received some local assistance from Dane County, but it amounted to about one-third of his roughly $16,000 monthly holding costs.
 While grant funding has been provided to many industries across the state including restaurants and tourism, funds allocated to venues have largely benefitted those with ticket sales like theaters and concert halls.

-"That is where we are falling through the cracks," Warternweiler said.
-"It's been extremely frustrating to say the least."
+“That is where we are falling through the cracks,” Wartenweiler said.
+“It’s been extremely frustrating to say the least.”

-Last month, Gov. Tony Evers announced plans to provide $420 million in small business recovery grants to those affected by the pandemic using a portion of the $3.2 billion allocated to the state in the latest federal stimulus.
+Last month, Gov. Tony Evers announced plans to provide $420 million in small-business recovery grants using a portion of the $3.2 billion allocated to the state in the latest federal stimulus.
 The program has the potential to reach about 84,000 businesses with an annual gross revenue between $10,000 and $7 million.
 Businesses would be eligible for up to $5,000 through the program.

 “It helps for sure, but it doesn’t really provide the help that we need,” he said.
 “What I’m kind of hoping for from the state is that we can get some targeted aid to help our industry, which has really struggled through this whole thing and hasn’t gotten the attention that we necessarily deserve.”